METALS-Copper prices tick up, more China stimulus expected

 LONDON, Nov 14 (Reuters) - Copper prices ticked up on Thursday as weak manufacturing and investment data from top consumer China encouraged expectations of further stimulus to boost growth and demand in the world’s second largest economy.

-Benchmark copper on the London Metal Exchange was up 0.5% at $5,863 a tonne at 1116 GMT.
+Benchmark copper on the London Metal Exchange traded up 0.3% at $5,853.5 a tonne in official rings.

 Prices of the metal used widely in the power and construction industries have dropped more than 10% since the 2019 peak above $6,600 hit in April.

 “Given the weakness of the data we saw from China, the market does appear to be pricing in more stimulus,” Caroline Bain, analyst at Capital Economics said.